 In the wall of the cave there is seen a trace of carving, resembling a doorway and next to it – an undeciphered inscription in Sankhlipi writing or shell script.
 It is believed that this inscription is a password – who will read it, will open the door and enter the passage.
 This ornate script has been found in India as well as in Java and Borneo and never been deciphered.

 There is also a black mark above or in the upper part of the mysterious doorway – is of left by a cannonball when Brits tried (without success) to break the wall and enter the passage.

-Eastern cave is partly ruined – the front part of cave chamber has fallen.
-Upper floor above the cliff made in brick is added later, during the Gupta period and possibly caused the collapse of the front wall of the cave.
+Eastern cave is partly ruined – the front part of the cave chamber has fallen.
+The upper floor above the cliff made in brick is added later, during the Gupta period and possibly caused the collapse of the front wall of the cave.
 Most likely also this cave had verandah in front.
 The southern wall of this cave contains important early Jain artwork – exquisitely sculpted small reliefs of six Jain Tirthankaras – Padmaprabh, Parsvanath, Mahavira and others.

 This relief seems to be added later, sometime after the completion of caves, it shows little congruity with the plan of rock-chamber.

 - Travel to Rajgir, Nalanda and Bodhgaya-Part 2.
 Domainofsonali’s blog – last accessed in 27.03.2010.

 - Images of Son Bhandar, Shunya, Rajgir – last accessed in 27.03.2010.